Best tablet for students 2023

 It's easy to see why the tablet market is dominated by the likes of Apple and Samsung.
 These are the most reliable options on the market, are more durable than others, and pack the most features compared to the competition.
 But if you're trying to figure out what the best student tablet is, there are a few things to take into consideration.

-Pretty much any of these tablets are capable of running video calling apps or services, so that's not really much of a concern.
-But if you need to do any presentations, you'll be better suited for something like the iPad Air or the Tab S8+ thanks to the superior camera quality for video calls.
-Apple and Samsung have also included features that make sure that you remain in the center of the frame, at all times, thanks to built-in software capabilities.
+Any of these tablets are capable of running video calling apps or services, so that's not really much of a concern.
+But if you need to do any presentations, you'll be better suited for something like the iPad Air or the Galaxy Tab S9 thanks to the superior camera quality for video calls and high-quality displays.
+Apple and Samsung have also included features that ensure you remain in the center of the frame, at all times, thanks to built-in software capabilities.

 Another deciding factor when picking a tablet is what you actually plan on using it for.
 Do you need stylus support where Samsung's S Pen and the Chromebook Duet 3's USI compatibility come in handy?
 Or would you prefer to type out your notes, essentially turning your tablet into a laptop?